dnce17/pdf_to_survey_quiz/README.md

     * has test_main.py to ensure functionality of various functions
 * requirements.txt
     * contains packages/libraries that this program requires to operate

-### Why I Made This Project
-This project idea came about after I finished the [battle style quiz](https://github.com/dnce17/battle_style_quiz) project, which only lets users take a quiz to determine their battle style.
-While the code in the battle style quiz can be configured to make a personalized quiz, I figured it would be easier if users just needed to pass in a PDF file of a quiz they made in a text processor for the program to process and let users take.

-Typing a quiz in a text processor also seems more efficient because users can just focus on writing their quiz rather than touching code and possibly causing errors from, say, accidently deleting a single bracket.

 ### Credits
 1) https://stackoverflow.com/questions/713794/catching-an-exception-while-using-a-python-with-statement